selkovjr/gt-2-thermistor-experiment/README.md

 Intuitively, it seems to be a better model.
 The addition of the heatsink equalized the field and flipped the gradient between the thermistor and the probe.
 The spread between all sampling points is now 4&deg;C. In the previous model, it was 7&deg;C &mdash; uncomfortably large.
 Also, the difference between the thermistor and the tip of the nozzle (this project's deliverable) seems more reasonable.

 Interestingly, while this model hints at rational thought behind the thermal design of the Diamond Hotend, it does nothing to improve the warped Steinhart-Hart residuals.
+The only sensible transformation that turns into a minimizer of Steinhart-Hart residuals is multiplication by zero.

 ![thermal gradient](gradient.heatsink.png)

-The series in above plot labeled *fool's errand* shows how the gradient in the heatsink model varies with probe temperature.
-The only sensible transformation that turns into a minimizer of Steinhart-Hart residuals is multiplication by zero.
+> The series in above plot labeled *fool's errand* shows how the gradient in the heatsink model varies with probe temperature.
+It is flipped and scaled 15% for easier comparison with the previous model, *lucky strike*.